open-telemetry/opentelemetry-specification/specification/compatibility/opentracing.md

 exception of error mapping, as described in the [Set Tag](#set-tag) and [Log](#log) sections.

-It is not recommended the OpenTracing Shim and the OpenTelemetry API are consumed in the same codebase, as `Baggage` may not be properly propagated.
-See [Span Shim and SpanContext Shim relationship](#span-shim-and-spancontext-shim-relationship).
+If the OpenTracing-instrumented code makes use of baggage, it is not recommended to consume both the OpenTracing Shim and the OpenTelemetry API in the same codebase, as `Baggage` may not be properly propagated.
+See
+[Span Shim and SpanContext Shim relationship](#span-shim-and-spancontext-shim-relationship).

 ## Create an OpenTracing Tracer Shim